gpiantoni/vtstask/README.md

 2. With the parameters specified in your experiment design .txt file a stimulation matrix will be created using the file createStimMat.m.
 3. If an input serial port is present, the program waits for a trigger to start the experiment.
-4. After the program starts, the logger logs the initial delay due to buffering and when each\which output is stimulated.
-NOTE: the logger runs parallel to but independently from the VTS.
+4. After the program starts, the start time delay is saved (not reliable).
+After the experiment is done it is logged.
-   However, the logger seems to be accurate enough.

 The important functions and modules are commented.
 Some old functions and modules can be found in the 'Old' map.
 The previous version of the VTS build by Martijn Thio can be found in the 'Martijn' map.
+In the ecog map you find 3 experimental designs for ecog and a trigger test script.